Benko11/supaplexeditor/README.md

 - 0.2 (15 July 2018)
     - UI overhaul
     - Code refactor
-    - Added instructions for installations
+    - Added instructions for installation
     - Preparations for level saving

 - 0.1.1 (31 May 2018)